-The first step in the security check that USCIS will conduct is the Interagency Border Inspection System (IBIS) Name Check.
-IBIS uses a database made up of information available to several different agencies and compiled into one system.
-Most U.S. ports of entry have IBIS on a computer to allow immediate access to records.
+The first step in the security check that USCIS will conduct is a name check.
+It uses a database made up of information available to several different agencies and compiled into one system.
 If there is any indication of a need for further investigation, the person's records will be investigated further.

-Immigration applications require full disclosure of all arrests -- even those that resulted in expunged records or charges dismissed.
+Immigration applications require full disclosure of all arrests; even those that resulted in expunged records or charges dismissed.
 Anyone who has been arrested as a juvenile or otherwise should provide detailed information and any related documentation to prove to USCIS or the immigration court how the matter was resolved.
-Providing certified disposition records can help avoid any delays in the security check.
+Providing certified disposition records can help avoid delays in the security check.

-Anyone who does not fully disclose his or her criminal history risks losing credibility with USCIS, which can only hurt the chance of a successful application.
-An applicant is far better off providing information about a juvenile offense and, if relevant to the type of application, explaining why it occurred, what the applicant learned from the experience, and perhaps why the offense is not an indicator of who the applicant is today.
-An applicant who can explain any juvenile charges before USCIS even finds anything in the record has the opportunity to describe and frame the circumstances of the incident rather than rely on the record to do so.
+Anyone who does not fully disclose a criminal history risks losing credibility with USCIS, which can only hurt the chance of a successful application.
+An applicant is far better off providing information about a juvenile offense and, if relevant to the type of application, explaining why it occurred, what the applicant learned from it, and perhaps why the offense is not an indicator of who the applicant is today.
+An applicant who can explain any juvenile charges before USCIS even finds anything in the record has the opportunity to describe and frame the circumstances of the incident rather than relying on the record to do so.